 Expansive grassland once covered one third of Victoria.
 Now, less than 0.5% remains.
-Explore one of the last remaining vestiges of this critically endangered biome and meet the unique creatures who call it home.
+Explore one of the last remaining vestiges of this critically endangered ecosystem and meet the unique creatures who call it home.

 Werribee Open Range Zoo sits within some of the last remaining native grassland of the Victorian Volcanic Plain.
-Formed over millions of years, the volcanic plain is the third largest of its kind in the world.
-Using the grasslands as a case study, students are immersed in this endangered biome and explore the biotic and abiotic factors which make it unique.
+Formed over millions of years, the volcanic plain is the third largest of it’s kind in the word.
+Using the grasslands as a case study, students are immersed in this endangered biome and explore the biotic and abiotic factors that make it unique.

-By focusing on a real-life issue and learning about local species, you’ll gain an insight into the importance of conservation and the impacts us human can have on wildlife.
+By focusing on a real-world problem and learning about our local threatened species, students will gain an insight into the importance of conservation and the causes and consequences of environmental change.

 Students will learn:

-- About the grasslands ecosystems and the interdependent organisms and abiotic components of the grassland
+- How ecosystems consist of interdependent organisms and abiotic components through food webs

-- The distinctive climate, soil, vegetation and productivity of the grasslands biome
+- The distinctive characteristics of the grassland biome

 - The human alteration of the grassland biome to produce food, industrial materials and fibres, and the environmental effects of these alterations